Jan Mlakar

-Jan Mlakar (born 23 October 1998) is a Slovenian professional footballer who plays as a forward for Ligue 2 club Amiens, on loan from club Pisa.
+Jan Mlakar (born 23 October 1998) is a Slovenian professional footballer who plays as a forward for Slovenian PrvaLiga club Maribor, on loan from club Pisa.

 Club career

 Early career

 Born in Ljubljana, Slovenia, Mlakar started playing football at his hometown club Alfa, before moving to Domžale.
-In early 2015, at the age of 16, Mlakar was transferred to the Italian Serie A side Fiorentina for a reported fee of €1 million.
+In early 2015, at the age of 16, Mlakar was transferred to Serie A side Fiorentina for a reported fee of €1 million.
 He captained Fiorentina's under-19 side and was also the team's top goalscorer in the 2016–17 season.
 He made his professional senior debut on 30 April 2017 in a league match against Palermo, replacing his fellow countryman Josip Iličić in the 70th minute.
-For the 2017–18 season, he was loaned to the Serie B side Venezia, where he made three league appearances.
+For the 2017–18 season, he was loaned to Serie B side Venezia, where he made three league appearances.

 In January 2018, Mlakar returned to Slovenia and joined Maribor, signing a four-and-a-half-year contract.